KDIS-DSPPM/data-visualization/README.md

 Two assignments ([here](https://github.com/KDIS-DSPPM/data-visualization/blob/main/assignment1.md) and [here](https://github.com/KDIS-DSPPM/data-visualization/blob/main/assignment2.md)) will be assigned throughout the semester.

 The assignments provide frequent learning opportunities.
 Each of these assignments should be fairly short and expected to be finished within 8-10 hours of effort.
-You are encouraged to work in group, but the work you turn in must be your own.
+You are encouraged to work in group, but the work you turn in **MUST BE YOUR OWN**.

 Unless otherwise notified, the assignments should be rendered into an HTML output using R markdown (*.rmd) and you should submit both of them via the EKDIS website.
 In addition, the R markdown files should be reproducible on our end, in the event we want to reproduce your work.
 I will cover what R markdown is and how to create an HTML output in the first week of the course.